Discovering Sutton Heritage Action Zone

 Sutton is not alone in facing challenges to its character and vitality as people choose to shop online and travel to larger nearby shopping destinations.

-While this is good news for the future of the town centre, there are a number of challenges facing Sutton Council and its partners - including how to best preserve the character of Sutton in the midst of such growth and the competing needs of investors, developers, businesses and residents.
+While this is good news for the future of the town centre, there are a number of challenges facing Sutton Council and its partners - including how to best preserve its unique historic character in the midst of such growth and the competing needs of investors, developers, businesses and residents.

-Over the next three years the Sutton Town Centre Heritage Action Zone (HAZ) will help Sutton face the challenges presented by growth whilst ensuring the character of the town centre is not lost.
-It will do this through:
+Over three years the Sutton Town Centre Heritage Action Zone (HAZ) will help Sutton face the challenges presented by growth whilst ensuring the character of the town centre is not lost.
+It is doing this through:

-- Supporting Sutton Council's Town Centre Masterplan, designed to make Sutton a destination of choice over the next decade
+- Supporting the development of Sutton Council's Town Centre Masterplan, designed to make Sutton a destination of choice over the next decade

-- Striving to remove the High Street from the Heritage at Risk Register, creating an environment that keeps existing businesses and attracts new ones; by investing in repairing the historic fabric and reinstating traditional details of characterful buildings
+- Striving to remove the High Street Crossroads Conservation Area from the Heritage at Risk Register, creating an environment that keeps existing businesses and attracts new ones; including through a grants scheme that is investing in repairs to historic buildings and structures and the reinstatement of traditional details of characterful buildings

 - Developing guidance and management policies to help ensure that heritage is at the heart of new developments to retain Sutton's distinctiveness, taking cues from existing architecture to promote good design

-- Equiping Sutton Council and its partners so that they feel confident preserving the character of the town when working with developers, drawing on Historic England's expertise in assessing significance and through training events
+- Equiping Sutton Council and its partners with skills and training so that they feel confident preserving the character of the town when working with developers, drawing on Historic England's expertise in assessing significance

-- Events: A number of events will be held exploring Sutton's heritage, and how this can inform good growth, for those who live, work and visit Sutton
+We have held several events and are planning more with partners to explore Sutton's heritage, and how this can inform good growth, for those who live, work and visit Sutton.
+Find out more from Sutton Council's Heritage Action Zone web page.

 Sutton HAZ partners